 Create a tool to draw members for Beyond Lunch

-This is Matsuyama from the System Development Department.
+This is Matsuyama from the Systems Development Department.

 Requirements

-① Randomly group employees using a button.
+① Randomly group items using buttons

-④ Randomly group employees.
+④ Randomly group items

-⑤ Runs (builds) in WebGL (browser).
+⑤ Runs (built) in WebGL (browser)

-* Created with Unity 2019.4.11f1 (LTS).
+※ Created with Unity 2019.4.11f1 (LTS)

 ① Screen (UI) creation

-Enter the heading and version in Text.
+The heading and version can be anything using Text.

 ② Scroll List

-I always get stuck on it (tears)
+I always get stuck here (cries).

-First, create a Prefab for each group's elements.
+First, create prefabs for each group.

 public class GroupBoard : MonoBehaviour { [SerializeField] private GameObject objBoard; [SerializeField] private List<GameObject> objList = new List<GameObject> (); [SerializeField] private List<Text> txtName = new List<Text> (); private List<string> memberNames = new List<string> (); ///<summary> /// Startup processing ///</summary> void Start() { Initialize(); } ///<summary> /// Initialization ///</summary> public void Initialize() { memberNames.Clear(); hide(); } ///<summary> /// Hidden (inactive) ///</summary> private void hide() { // Hide all plates foreach (GameObject obj in objList) { obj.SetActive(false); } // Hide the underlay objBoard.SetActive(false); } ///<summary> /// Display (active) ///</summary> public void Show() { int mid = 0; objBoard.SetActive(true); for(int i=0; i <memberNames.Count; i++) { objList[mid].SetActive(true); txtName[mid].text = memberNames[mid]; mid++; } } /// <summary>/// Member Registration ///</summary> ///<param name="name"> Member Name</param> public void SetMember(string name) { memberNames.Add(name); } }

-As for the essential scroll list,
+As for the crucial scroll list,

-everything you need can be created by going to
+everything you need is created in

-・Adjust the size of the Scroll View
+- Adjust the size of the Scroll View

-・Change the Viewport Mask to Rect Mask 2D
+- Change the Viewport Mask to Rect Mask 2D

-・Add a Layout Element to the group's Prefab
+- Add a Layout Element to the group's Prefab

 This basically completes the UI configuration